 The Coming of Television

 The coming of television, the Singing Lounges and bingo took its toll on the travelling variety shows.
 Many of the artists of the variety shows were now looking towards RTE and the shows there, like Tolka Row, The Riordans, Glenroe, for more permanent and settled work.
-People like John Cowley (Tom Riordan in The Riordans), Anne D’alton (Mini Brennan in The Riordans), Robert Carrickford (Stephen Brennan in Glenroe)were all part of the Fit-ups and variety road shows that travelled around Ireland.
+People like John Cowley (Tom Riordan in The Riordans), Anne D’alton (Minnie Brennan in The Riordans), Robert Carrickford (Stephen Brennan in Glenroe) were all part of the Fit-ups and variety road shows that travelled around Ireland.
 Artists were getting harder to employ as television was taking some of the better ones off the road.
 Harry McFadden found that while many nights they would be filled to capacity but should there be a big bingo on locally or if there was a TV programme that commanded a high following then their business was well down.
 He saw the writing on the wall and decided to change out of the business which left them with two options.
 They could either start a circus or go into the amusement business.
 Harry opted for the amusement business and by doing this covered a lot of the festivals around the country.
-He opened the first Strawberry festival in Enniscorthy about 35 years ago and their funfair has been there every year since.
+He opened the first Strawberry Festival in Enniscorthy about 35 years ago and their funfair has been there every year since.